pnp/blog/content/post/spfx-06-spfx-for-teams/index.md

 ![One Productivity Hub - SPFx solution in Teams](images/productivity-hub.png)

-## Frequent questions around tenant scoped deployment
+## Frequent questions on using SPFx for Microsoft Teams solutions

 **Is using SPFx for Teams only for SharePoint developers?**